flairNLP/flair/resources/docs/TUTORIAL_WORD_EMBEDDING.md

     print(token.embedding)
 ```

 This prints out the tokens and their embeddings.
-GloVe embeddings are pytorch vectors of dimensionality 100.
+GloVe embeddings are Pytorch vectors of dimensionality 100.

 You choose which pre-trained embeddings you load by passing the appropriate
-string you pass to the constructor of the `WordEmbeddings` class.
+id string to the constructor of the `WordEmbeddings` class.
 Currently, the following static embeddings
 are provided (more coming):

 | ID | Language | Embedding |